 Granted that most of us won’t get airtime on national TV however there are many avenues to promote what you do especially if you’re in business.
 Networking events, live workshops or seminars, fundraisers, association meetings, Chamber of Commerce meetings are some examples of where you can promote what you do and what you offer.

 In today’s digital age, there are countless opportunities to promote your products and services online via blogs (like what I’m doing here), social media, and by leveraging friends, colleagues and family.
 The more people know about you, and if they find what you offer is valuable, the higher the changes they will want to engage with you.

-As an action step, identify audiences that you can get in front of to share who you are and what you do.
-I’m a big believer that speaking is the fastest way to grow your business and the more you speak, the higher your chances of success.
+Action step: Identify audiences that you can get in front of to share who you are and what you do.
+I’m a big believer that speaking is one of the fastest ways to grow your business and the more you speak, the higher your chances of success.